 Pope Francis makes first papal visit to Arab Gulf state

-(CNN) — Pope Francis is set to arrive in the United Arab Emirates on Sunday night, making him the first pontiff to visit an Arab Gulf state.
+(CNN) — Pope Francis has arrived in the United Arab Emirates, making him the first pontiff to visit an Arab Gulf state.

 The majority of the UAE’s Christians are Indians and Filipinos.